Gone Missing in Harlem

 The family arrives as Harlem staggers under the flu pandemic that follows the First World War.
 DeLilah Mosby and her daughter, Selma, meet difficulties with backbone and resolve to make a home for themselves in the city, and Selma has a baby, Chloe.
 As the Great Depression creeps across the world at the close of the twenties, however, the farsighted see hard times coming.

 The panic of the early thirties is embodied in the kidnapping and murder of the infant son of the nation’s dashing young aviator, Charles Lindbergh.
-A transfixed public follows the manhunt in the press and on radio.
+A transfixed public follows the manhunt in the press and on the radio.
 Then Chloe goes missing—but her disappearance does not draw the same attention.
 Wry and perceptive Weldon Haynie Thomas, the city’s first “colored” policeman, takes the case.

 The urgent investigation tests Thomas’s abilities to draw out the secrets Harlem harbors, untangling the color-coded connections and relationships that keep company with greed, ghosts, and grief.
 With nuanced characters, lush historical detail, and a lyrical voice, Gone Missing in Harlem affirms the restoring powers of home and family.

 “With an evocative mix of questions and revelations, Gone Missing in Harlem shows a vivid sense of the lost and found.
-Karla FC Holloway again gives us the rich layers of Weldon Thomas’ detective work.
+Karla FC Holloway again gives us the rich layers of Weldon Thomas’s detective work.
 Migration, abduction, and striving create the sense of wonder that fuels this resonant novel.” —Ravi Howard, author of Driving the King: A Novel

 “The novel is both page-turning and deeply insightful into character, class, racism, ‘dreams deferred,’ and motherly love.
 At once a literary story of a family and a missing-person mystery, this genre-blending spotlights the different kinds of justice offered to African-American families, the trade-offs and sorrows of the Great Migration, and the compromised decisions a mother like DeLilah must make in order to save her family.
 The book’s historical detail and texture is exquisitely rendered and especially effective when used to demonstrate the great care that the women of Harlem use to protect their families in the small but important ways that they could.
 A compelling read, the novel is a significant contribution to the dynamic stories of the Great Migration and the Harlem Renaissance.” —Belle Boggs, author of The Gulf